gschnabel/remoteFunctionSSH/README.md

 # remoteFunctionSSH - R package

-This package enables the definition of function in a local R session that can be executed transparently on a remote machine over SSH.
+This package enables the definition of a function in a local R session that can be executed transparently on a remote machine over SSH.